Some cats need a little help to find their forever home……

 Thankfully, the majority of the cats that come into our care very quickly find themselves loving forever homes.
 However for various reasons, some cats are with us for a longer stay.
 Some are not quite the right age, not the right colour, not the right temperament or just plain unlucky.
 We like to give these challenging-to-rehome cats a little bit of help by giving them a special place on our website, letting you know a bit more about what we think makes them special and what their ideal new home should offer.

-- access to a safe garden once settled
+- He needs access to a safe garden once settled

-If you think you could give Smudgie the forever home he so deserves please contact us on 01875 821025 or come and meet him at our Shelter
+If you think you could give Hobo the forever home he so deserves please contact us on 01875 821025 or come and meet him at our Shelter